Crispioso/git-statuses/README.md

 First, make sure that you've got [NodeJS](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) installed.

-You have to create a valid [config file](#creating-a-config-file) to have been created before starting the app.
+You have to create a valid [config file](#creating-a-config-file) before starting the app.

 Finally, start the app with:
 ```